- Registration for Summer and Fall opens in early April.

 Students should remember to check for any registration holds on their account prior to their registration appointment time!
 They should do this via their OnePort account.

-For more information on class registration, stop by the OneStop Office in 011 Ramsey Library.
+For more information on class registration, stop by the Academic Success Center in 011 Ramsey Library.

 Drop/Add, Late Add and Withdrawals

 During the registration period, you can add and/or drop courses online via OnePort.
-You can only add or drop courses online; audits or withdrawals require additional paperwork, which is available within the OneStop office.
+You can only add or drop courses online; audits or withdrawals require additional paperwork, which is available within the Academic Success Center.

 How do I change my schedule after the add/drop deadline has passed?

-During the second week of class in a fall or spring semester, students may still add a course with permission by bringing a completed Late Add form to OneStop.
+During the second week of class in a fall or spring semester, students may still add a course with permission by bringing a completed Late Add form to the Academic Success Center.
 After that, in order to add a class, the student must petition.
 Remember: there is no guarantee that a petition will be approved.

 Students may withdraw from a course during the 2nd to 6th week of class in a fall/spring semester.
 After the drop/add period ends which is the first week of class in fall/spring, a student’s only option to leave a class is to withdraw.
 There is no “late drop.”
 Please see the academic calendar for summer withdrawal dates.